 This myth is refuted by numerous successful companies outsourcing their software development.
 Moreover, at some point, you will be happy that your project manager (PM) relieves you of the burden of daily interaction with every team member.
 As for the perceived lack of interaction between remote workers, modern technology can make them feel more connected than employees who work in the same office.

-Significant time differences may cause delays, inconveniences, and distractions to the startup leadership and the distributed team.
+Significant time differences may cause software development project delays, inconveniences, and distractions to the startup leadership and the distributed team.
 However, the right communication strategy and tools will mitigate the inconveniences and risks.
 As long as remote developers are willing to communicate during your business hours, a time difference poses little problem.
 The right attitude and vast international experience also eliminate the problem of language and cultural barriers.
 Major outsourcing software companies guarantee their developers’ English language competence.
 Moreover, their cultural diversity can benefit a project or product.

 Hiring the right remote software development team takes more effort and time than hiring a single freelancer, to say nothing of a local specialist.
 However, once contracted, a reliable partner will boost a company’s productivity and growth significantly.